Capillary/api-documentation/source/includes/_userGroup.md

 Parameter | Datatype | Description
 --------- | -------- | -----------
-groupId* | long | Unique id the user group that you want to fetch primaryUserId* | long | User id of the new admin name | string | Name of the user group
+groupId* | long | Unique id the user group that you want to fetch. primaryUserId* | long | User id of the new admin. name | string | Name of the user group .

 <aside class="notice">Parameters marked with * are mandatory. </aside>